steel-scene/steel-scene/README.md

     <curve state-1="hidden-left" state-2="reset" easing="ease-out" duration="250" />
 </layer>
 ```

-Layers contain related groups of objects.
-Each layer has states and curves.
-States contain the targets they modify and curves define how to get from one state to another.

-In the example, we have defined a layer named "box-animations" which will start in the "hidden-left" state.
-The layer contains two states, "hidden-left" and "reset".
-Each state modifies the opacity and x property of "#box1".
-The layer also contains a curve that states that when moving between those two states, the animation engine should take 250 milliseconds and move along an easing curve.
+**In the example, we have defined a layer named "box-animations" which will start in the "hidden-left" state.**

+- The layer contains two states, "hidden-left" and "reset".
+- Each state modifies the opacity and x property of "#box1".
+- The curve instructs the animation engine to transition for 250 milliseconds and move along an ease-out curve.

-Here is an example of how to do the same thing using JavaScript:
+**Here is an example of how to do the same thing using JavaScript:**

 ```js
 bu.loadJSON({